japila-books/apache-spark-internals/docs/memory/MemoryManager.md

   memoryMode: MemoryMode): Boolean
 ----

-acquireStorageMemory tries to acquire `numBytes` bytes of memory to cache the given xref:storage:BlockId.adoc[block], evicting existing ones if necessary.
+acquireStorageMemory tries to acquire `numBytes` bytes of memory to cache the given storage:BlockId.md[block], evicting existing ones if necessary.

 acquireStorageMemory is used when:

-* UnifiedMemoryManager is requested to xref:memory:UnifiedMemoryManager.adoc#acquireUnrollMemory[acquireUnrollMemory]
+* UnifiedMemoryManager is requested to memory:UnifiedMemoryManager.md#acquireUnrollMemory[acquireUnrollMemory]

-* `MemoryStore` is requested to xref:storage:MemoryStore.adoc#putBytes[putBytes] and xref:storage:MemoryStore.adoc#putIterator[putIterator]
+* `MemoryStore` is requested to storage:MemoryStore.md#putBytes[putBytes] and storage:MemoryStore.md#putIterator[putIterator]

 === [[acquireUnrollMemory]] Acquiring Unroll Memory for Block